 - Letters of reference.
 Two letters of reference are needed.
 Reference letters should be in English and should be made out to the "Immersion Program Committee."
 You will need to cut and paste the text of the letters into the application form.

 1. Reference one.
-(Librarian Applicants) Letter from your director or current supervisor who can address the commitment of the institution to information literacy, your role in that process, and why you should attend.
+(Librarian Applicants) Letter from your director or current supervisor who can address the commitment of the institution to information literacy, your role in that process, and confirm that you as the applicant are ready and motivated to implement what they have learned at Immersion.
+The Director/Supervisor must also describe what they are going to do to help you succeed in implementing what you learned at Immersion.

 2. Reference two.
-(Librarian Applicants) Letter from a professor, colleague, faculty member, etc., who can address how Immersion '13 will further enhance your career plans and professional development.
+(Librarian Applicants) Letter from a professor, colleague, faculty member, etc., who can address how Immersion '17 will further enhance your professional development and institutional goals.

 - Candidate statements

-Part One: In a 500-word statement, describe your approach to teaching, what and who has influenced your teaching, and your teaching aspirations/goals.
+Part One: In a 500-word statement, reflect on your approach to teaching, what and who has influenced your teaching, and your teaching aspirations/goals.
 Describe why you decided to apply for Immersion.

 Part Two: For each of the following four topics, write a 200-300 word statement addressing relevant issues.